Reimagining the Queen's Park Farm

 1. What consideration has been done regarding creating a habitat that will increase the number of bees/wasps near a water park/ picnic area/concession stand where kids are running around with bare feet/ bathing suits and families are having picnics.
 Would it not be safer for children if you created a habitat for bees in one of the many open spaces away from a play area for children and food/water source?
 2. Why were these concepts contracted out to MOTIVE Architects when the city has qualified planners?

-Raven123 asked 4 months ago
+Raven123 asked about 2 years ago

 Hello and thank you for your questionsRe: bees/wasps: At a fundamental level, Queen’s Park provides a healthy environment that also supports healthy people and a healthy community.
 At the heart of a healthy environment are pollinators: insects, mammals and birds that move pollen among flowers, thus ensuring that the plants can form seeds and fruits.
 The Habitat and Grow design concepts include educational experiences that aim to lessen fear of stinging insects, and open minds to the amazing diversity of pollinators and other beneficial insects and plant-insect interactions — all of which enable patrons to be better stewards of the environment and advocates for pollinators.